-As you know, I recently spent some time editing THE PROPHECY KEEPER, moving forward towards sending it out.
-Editing for me requires multiple steps and focuses.
-I have to get peer review, critiques and such, look over how the plot is running, and search for any factual or character fallacies.
-I have to think about how it would look to a professional in the business.
-I've had to teach myself to pay close attention to when I get a little bit of an off feeling while reading my work.
-I'm tempted to ignore that feeling, but I've realized it's wiser to listen to it.
-Usually it means I've tried to suspend disbelief a little too much.
+As you know, I've recently spent some time editing #ProphecyStory, moving towards sending it out.
+Editing requires multiple steps.
+I have to get peer review, look over the plot, and search for any factual or character inconsistencies.
+I have to think about how the story would look to a professional in the business.
+I've also taught myself to pay close attention to when I get a little bit of an "off" feeling while reading my work.
+Usually, it means that I've tried to suspend disbelief a little too much.

-But on top of all that, as every author knows, there is the dreaded line edit, where you go through and pick out all of your words, make sure every one has their place, and get rid of that darned passive voice.
+On top of all that, there is the dreaded line edit, where I go through and make sure every word has its place (and get rid of that darned passive voice).
 This is very time-consuming.
 It also gets kind of frustrating.
-So in order to make it slightly easier, I've compiled for myself a list of words to eliminate or minimize in my novels, so I can go back and search those out specifically and make the line edit quicker.
+So in order to make it slightly easier, I've compiled a list of words to eliminate or minimize in my novels so that I can search them out specifically.

-Many of these words I found through searching the internet for unnecessary phrases to edit away.
+Many of these words I found through searching the Internet for unnecessary phrases to edit out.
 This was quite useful.
-Others naturally lend themselves to passive voice and therefore need to be paid attention to.
-Then still others are my personal word weaknesses, words I use way too often that I need to destroy.
+Some of these words naturally lend themselves to passive voice and therefore need to be paid attention to.
+Then still others are my personal word weaknesses, which I use way too often and need to destroy.

-So in order to help all you writers out there, I thought I'd post my list of words to pay attention to while editing (as well as some formatting advice.)
-I guess it's my way of giving back to the beautiful internet that originally helped me find some of these.
-Keep in mind as you go through that these are all in past tense forms, as that's my usual tense in writing.
+In order to help all you writers out there, I thought I'd post my list of words (and some formatting tips).
+I guess it's my way of giving back to the beautiful Internet that originally helped me find some of these!
+Keep in mind as you go through that these are all in past tense forms.

-Well, here it is!
+Here it is!
 You asked, and I answered!
 (Actually, mostly, I asked and answered myself.
-But that's cool cuz I like talking to myself.
+But that's cool because I like talking to myself.
 I am a writer.)
-A survey roundup post, with way too many questions and answers because I have issues like that.
-Enjoy!
+Enjoy today's survey roundup.

 Questions You Asked